Patrick Gallagher (actor)

-Patrick Gallagher (born February 21, 1968) is a Canadian actor.
-He is most famous for his Attila the Hun role in Night at the Museum.
-He received a BAFTA Award for Performer in a Supporting Role nomination for his work in Ghost of Tsushima.
+Patrick James Gallagher (born February 21, 1968) is a Canadian actor.
+He is known for his roles as Attila the Hun in the Night at the Museum films, Coach Ken Tanaka on the first season of Glee (2009-10), and Joe Finn in Da Vinci’s Inquest and Da Vinci’s City Hall.

+Gallagher won a BAFTA Games Award for Performer in a Supporting Role nomination for his work in the video game Ghost of Tsushima.

-Personal life
+Early life

-Gallagher was born in New Westminster, British Columbia, Canada, and grew up in Chilliwack, British Columbia.
+Gallagher was born in New Westminster, British Columbia, and grew up in nearby Chilliwack.
 Born to an Irish American father and a Chinese Canadian mother, Gallagher holds dual American and Canadian citizenship.
+He is a graduate of the National Theatre School of Canada.

 Career

 Gallagher is known for his television roles as Joe Finn in Da Vinci's Inquest, the alcohol salesman in Entourage, Leon in The Line, Farhod the Fierce in Pair of Kings, and Ken Tanaka in Glee, and his film roles as Awkward Davies in Master and Commander: The Far Side of the World and Gary the bartender in Sideways.
 He played Attila the Hun in Night at the Museum and its sequels, Chow in True Blood, Colquitt in Final Destination 3, Anderson in Severed: Forest of the Dead, and the head of security, Hugo, in the short-lived series Endgame.
 Gallagher made guest appearances in Battlestar Galactica, Smallville, Hawaii Five-0, Intelligence, NCIS: Los Angeles, Fuller House and Psych in addition to Hell's Kitchen as a guest for the 100th dinner service.
 He landed the recurring role of a prison guard on the ABC soap opera General Hospital.
 He voiced Khotun Khan in Ghost of Tsushima.